NayNaax/05_thirsty_33788346/readme.md

 -   `/about` - About the shop
 -   `/search` - Search for products
 -   `/register` - Sign up
+-   `/survey` - Customer survey

 ## How to Use

 -   **To Search:** Go to the Search page, type what you want, and pick a category.
 -   **To Register:** Go to Register, fill in your details, and submit.
+-   **To Take the Survey:** Go to Survey, enter your details, answer the questions (age, preferred drink category, student status), and submit to see your results.

 ## Styling